Posting Orders Daily

 4. Get the correct angle

 Do not insert a menstrual cup in a straight up (vertical) angle.
-For correct insertion, it needs to be put into the vagina at a horizontal 45 degree angel.
-Aim towards the base of your spine.
+For correct insertion, it needs to be put into the vagina at a horizontal, 45 degree angle.
+Aim towards the base of your spine/tip of your tailbone.
 Squatting down with knees spread open is often a good way to first insert your menstrual cup.
-You should stop inserting the cup as soon as the cup and end of the stem can no longer be seen.
+You should stop inserting the cup as soon as the cup and end of the stem can no longer be seen or felt outside the vaginal opening.

 5. Wait for the 'pop'

 To ensure the cup doesn’t leak, it needs to achieve a good suction seal around the vaginal wall.
 Once you insert the cup, it needs to ‘pop’ open to form the seal.
 Some people feel this pop, others do not.
 Gently run your finger around the base of the cup.
 If it feels flat or scrunched at any spot, it probably hasn’t popped open properly.
 Grip the base of the cup and try rotating it 360 degrees.
+Then give it a gentle downwards tug to check the seal.
 If that doesn’t work, remove the cup and try again.
-You may also want to try performing a few pelvic floor exercises (Kegels), as this can help establish a proper seal.
+You may also want to try performing a few pelvic floor exercises (Kegels) after inserting the cup, as this can help establish a proper seal.

 6. Keep it low